Research Leadership

 This event provides a prestigious platform for Vice-Chancellors, Deans, and Directors to engage directly with prominent journal Editors and academic peers, fostering a robust ecosystem for collaborative excellence.
 By transcending traditional institutional silos, leaders can initiate strategic partnerships that drive doctoral mobility, cross-supervision models, and joint research workshops.
 This network empowers participating schools to align their institutional research agendas with international publishing standards while building a shared infrastructure for high-impact scholarship.
 Such engagement not only strengthens your institution’s global standing but also catalyzes collective innovation.
 Ultimately, these high-level interactions ensure your school remains at the forefront of the global academic dialogue, securing a competitive edge in the evolving landscape of management research and doctoral training.

-- Cultural activities (e.g. celebrations of Janmashtami and Teachers’ day)
+Cultural activities including celebrations of Janmashtami and Teachers' Day

-- High-Level Social Integration (e.g. home-hosted dinner at the private residence of a highly distinguished Indian citizen in Jamshedpur with a simple, multi-course Jharkhandi meal)
+Home-hosted dinner at the private residence of a highly distinguished Indian citizen with a simple, multi-course Jharkhandi meal

-For participation, collaboration, or partnership inquiries, please contact write at dc@xlri.ac.in.
+For participation, collaboration, or partnership inquiries, please reach out to us.